nebari-dev/nebari-docs/docs/docs/faq.md

 The longer answer:

-- For global environments, you can specify the environment in `nebari_config.yml`, and it will be made available for all users and services (e.g., CDSDashboards).
+- For global environments, you can specify the environment in `nebari_config.yml`, and it will be made available for all users and services (for example, CDSDashboards).
 - By comparison, creating the environments through conda-store will provide more granular control over certain settings and permissions.

 As Nebari and conda-store mature, the intent is to migrate exclusively to conda-store for environment creation and management.